Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 A kill switch allows the VPN to cut your internet connection if its own tunneling process fails.

-The systems that connect a domain like “TheBestVPN.com” to it’s actual IP address are known as Domain Name Servers (DNS).
+The systems that connect a domain like “TheBestVPN.com” to its actual IP address are known as Domain Name Servers (DNS).

 A DNS can have a perfect map of your browsing history, which is precisely the problem that VPNs were initially designed to overcome.
 However, some VPNs encounter issues when trying to hide your browsing from a DNS server.